 If you want to use Active Directory (AD), the certificate chain used by the key distribution center (domain controller) must be available on the device.
-For instructions on deploying certificate files, see Registering a File on the UMS Server (set Classification to "SSL Certificate") and Transferring a File to a Device.
+To deploy certificate files, register them in the UMS (set Classification to "SSL Certificate") and assign to the devices, see Files - Registering Files on the IGEL UMS Server and Transferring Them to Devices.